fajartirtayasa/Rice_Image_Classification/README.md

 [Highlights]

-• Arborio, Basmati, Ipsala, Jasmine and Karacadag rice varieties were used. \n
+• Arborio, Basmati, Ipsala, Jasmine and Karacadag rice varieties were used.

 • The dataset (1) has 75K images including 15K pieces from each rice variety.
 The dataset (2) has 12 morphological, 4 shape and 90 color features.

 • ANN, DNN and CNN models were used to classify rice varieties.